 In relation to the execution of global/international projects financed by its donors, the Dutch based Foundation Wetlands International seeks cooperation with local Wetlands organisations.
 In this case Foundation Wetlands International acts as the main contractor of a donor, cash amounts are transferred (under the terms and conditions of the donor) by the Foundation towards these local Wetlands organisations.
 This cash flow and all related project income and expenses are fully recorded in the annual accounts of the Wetlands International Foundation, including the expenses paid by the local Wetlands organisations.
 The aforementioned local Wetlands organisations also have their own locally obtained and financed activities, without involvement of the Dutch Foundation.
 Foundation Wetlands International has no legal obligations regarding these local projects obtained by the local Wetlands organisations.
-From a practical point of view the Dutch based Foundation Wetlands International can be qualified as the 'franchisor' of the local Wetlands organisations (the 'franchisees').
+From a practical point of view the Dutch based Foundation Wetlands organisations (the 'franchisees').